dreammehedi/haven-house/README.md

 ## Services Offered

-### Sailing Adventures

-- **Boat Rentals:** Explore our fleet of sailboats, yachts, and catamarans available for rent.
-Perfect for day trips, weekend getaways, or extended vacations.
-- **Sailing Tours:** Join one of our expert-led sailing tours for an unforgettable experience on the open water.
-Discover hidden coves, pristine beaches, and breathtaking vistas.
-- **Sailing Lessons:** Learn the ropes from our certified instructors.
-From beginner basics to advanced techniques, we offer courses for all skill levels.

 ### Property Rentals

 - **Vacation Rentals:** Find your dream vacation home with our selection of beachfront villas, cozy cottages, and luxury condos.
 Whether you're planning a romantic getaway or a family retreat, we have the perfect property for you.